Boehringer-Ingelheim/pyPept/README.md

 pip install git+https://github.com/Boehringer-Ingelheim/pyPept.git
 ```

-That's all there is to installation! pyPept can be run using a CLI file provided called `run_pyPept` or by using the modules directly in a python script.
+That's all there is to installation!
+The main pyPept BILN-to-structure pipeline can be run using the provided `run_pyPept` CLI tool, or by using pyPept modules directly in a python script.
 Examples of both cases are described in the next section.

 ## How to run it